ConvivioTeam/cookbook/delivery_recipe/security_policy.md

 ##Overview

-The managing director is ultimately responsible for the information security at Convivio, he is supported by the rest of the Convivio team.
+The CEO is ultimately responsible for the information security at Convivio, he is supported by the rest of the Convivio team.

 Staff are all equally responsible for the security within the company.
 The following framework describes Convivio's expectations and how it will handle information and other digital assets and how it will apply security to maintain safety in an efficient and effective way.